-As part of the IOM FSA Fitness and Propriety Guidance several roles within the Isle of Man regulated entities1 under UHIOML have been identified where the company is required to complete an assessment.
-The types of roles have been categorised as ones requiring regulatory approval before an appointment can be made, and others where notification to the IOM FSA is only required.
-For both categories UHIOML must assess if the individual is 'Fit and Proper.'
+As part of the IOM FSA Fitness and Propriety Guidance several roles within UIIOM have been identified where the company is required to complete an assessment.
+The types of roles have been categorised as

+- i) ones requiring regulatory approval before an appointment can be made, and - ii) those which require notification to the IOM FSA.

+For both categories UlloM must assess if the individual is 'Fit and Proper.'

 B.2.2.
-PROCESS FOR ASSESSING THE FITNESS AND THE PROBITY OF THE PERSONS
+PROCESS FOR ASSESSING THE FITNESS AND PROBITY OF RELEVANT PERSONS

-The relevant roles within the Isle of Man regulated entities under UHIOML that the IOM FSA consider they need to approve before an appointment can be made are:
+The relevant roles within UIIOM that the IOM FSA consider they need to approve before an appointment can be made are:

 Code Role

 R4A Executive Director

-R44B Non-independent non-executive director
+R4RB Non-independent non-executive director

 R4C Independent non-executive director

 R8 Chief Executive Officer or Managing Director

 R10 Key Person

 R11 Appointed Actuary

 R12 Principal Control Officer

 R13 Head of Compliance

 R14 Head of Internal Audit

 R15 MLRO

 R19 Financial Controller

+R22B Most Senior Executive responsible for a Branch of an Isle of Man incorporated entity